kjmanzo/TeamCramer/README.md

-# ROLL CALL
 - Nathan Mathis
 - ???Kevin Lewis???
 - You get the idea
 - Jake wuz here
 - Katie is here
+- Cramer